cacophony-wj/licentia_black/README.md

-# LICENTIA BLACK!
+# LICENTIA BLACK!!
+READ!!
+OR LEARN TO ENJOY CRASHES!!

-# WILL CRASH IF YOU DO NOT READ THIS WHOLE THING!

 ## Just a touch darker than before.